awnumar/spacetime.dev/index.md

 Programmer mostly [working on](https://github.com/awnumar) security stuff.
 Mathematics and computer science at the [University of Bristol](https://en.wikipedia.org/wiki/University_of_Bristol).

-Here I [post](/posts) about things I'm either working on or thinking about.
-I don't receive a lot of emails (yet) so I tend to respond to all of them.
-Feel free to use my inbox to introduce yourself or to fire any questions or concerns at.
+Here I [post](/posts) about things I'm working on or thinking about.
+I don't receive too many emails so I tend to respond to all of them.
+For more sensitive information my pgp key is available [here](/my/key.txt).

 ## recent posts